-Ever been to the mall and got hit by a huge whiff of the better-than-sex Cinnabons?
+Ever been to the mall and got hit by a huge whiff of the ever-so-delicious Cinnabons?

 - 2 cups buckwheat groats, soaked overnight in water